Barbara Pym: Rediscovery and final years

-Pym's final novels have a more sombre, reflective tone than her earlier ones, which were in the high comedy tradition.
+Pym's later novels have a more sombre, reflective tone than her earlier ones, which were in the high comedy tradition.
 By mid-1977, she had conceived an idea for her next novel, A Few Green Leaves, which would turn out to be her last.
 In January 1979, a lump in Pym's abdomen was diagnosed as malignant, a return of the breast cancer she had had in 1971.
 She underwent chemotherapy while completing the draft of A Few Green Leaves.
-Aware she did not have long to live, she attempted to complete the novel before her death.
-She had already considered the plot of another novel, which would follow two women from different social backgrounds, starting with their youth and moving through to maturity, including sequences set in World War II but she would never get to start work on it.
+Aware that she did not have long to live, she attempted to complete the novel before her death.
+She had already conceived the plot of another novel, which would follow two women from different social backgrounds, starting with their youth and moving through to maturity, including sequences set in World War II, but she would never have the opportunity to work on it.
 By October 1979, Pym was confined to bed.
-Although not entirely satisfied with the final draft of A Few Green Leaves, she submitted it to Macmillan, and it was published it in 1980, shortly after her death.
+Although not entirely satisfied with the final draft of A Few Green Leaves, she submitted it to Macmillan, and it was published in 1980, shortly after her death.

-On 11 January 1980, Barbara Pym died of breast cancer, aged 66.
+On 11 January 1980, Barbara Pym died of cancer, aged 66.
 Following her death, her sister Hilary continued to champion her work, and was involved in setting up the Barbara Pym Society in 1993.
 Posthumously, Crampton Hodnet, An Academic Question and An Unsuitable Attachment were published, in conjunction with Pym's literary executor, the novelist Hazel Holt.
-Holt and Hilary Pym also published a collection, Civil to Strangers and Other Writings, which was a collection of short stories and novellas from Pym's early years.
-Holt and Hilary Pym published three additional volumes: A Very Private Eye, an "autobiography" comprising Pym's edited diaries and letters, A Lot To Ask: A Life of Barbara Pym, a biography written by Holt, and A la Pym, a cookbook comprising recipes for dishes featured throughout Pym's novels.
+Holt and Hilary Pym also published Civil to Strangers and Other Writings, a collection of writings mostly from Pym's early years.
+Holt and Hilary Pym published three more volumes: A Very Private Eye, an "autobiography" based on Pym's diaries and letters, A Lot To Ask: A Life of Barbara Pym, a biography written by Holt, and A la Pym, a cookbook comprising recipes for dishes featured in Pym's novels.

 Hilary lived at Barn Cottage until her death in February 2004.
 The Pym sisters are buried in Finstock churchyard.
-In 2006, a blue plaque was placed on the cottage, marking it as an historic site.
+In 2006, a blue plaque was placed on the cottage.

+Legacy

+The Barbara Pym Society, established by fans of the author, was formed on 15 April 1994, following a literary weekend exploring the work of Barbara Pym held at St. Hilda’s College in 1993.
+The Society holds its Annual General Meeting at St. Hilda’s every September.
+The Barbara Pym Society also holds a spring meeting in London, and an annual North American conference in Cambridge, Massachusetts.

+An English Heritage blue plaque honouring Pym was installed at 108 Cambridge Street, Pimlico, London on 1 May 2025, marking where she lived between 1945 and 1949.